Microsoft.AspNetCore.App metapackage for ASP.NET Core 2.1 or later

 Warning NU1604: Project dependency Microsoft.AspNetCore.App does not contain an inclusive lower bound.
 Include a lower bound in the dependency version to ensure consistent restore results.

-This is a known issue with the .NET Core 2.1 SDK and will be fixed in the .NET Core 2.2 SDK.
+This is a known issue with the .NET Core 2.1 SDK.

 Update ASP.NET Core